 Walking and cycling have zero emissions but there are implications for safety.
-The Transport White Paper recognises that: "in urban areas, walking and cycling, together with public transport, often provide better alternatives not only in terms of emissions, but also of speed 2: They could readily substitute the large share of trips which cover less than 5km."
+The Transport White Paper recognises that: "in urban areas, walking and cycling, together with public transport, often provide better alternatives not only in terms of emissions, but also of speed2: They could readily substitute the large share of trips which cover less than 5km."
 The White Paper also states that "in addition to lowering greenhouse gas emissions, they bring major benefits in terms of better health, lower air pollution and noise emissions, less need for road space and lower energy use".
-They stress that "accordingly, facilitating walking and cycling should become an integral part of urban mobility and infrastructure design".
+They stress that "facilitating walking and cycling should become an integral part of urban mobility and infrastructure design".

-In EU countries deaths among pedestrians and cyclists decreased by 34% between 2001 and 2009 compared with 39% for car drivers (ETSC, 2011).
+In the EU countries, deaths among pedestrians and cyclists decreased by 36% and 27% respectively between 2006 and 2015 compared with 43% for car occupants (EC, 2017).
 The risk of being killed in traffic per kilometre travelled is more than 9 times higher for pedestrians than for car occupants and more than 7 times higher for cyclists than for car occupants (ETSC, 2003).
 The severity of injuries suffered by vulnerable road users is also higher than for car occupants.
 See ERSO web text on Pedestrians and Cyclists.